someretical/someretical.github.io/_posts/2023-09-23-ps5-dualsense-arch-linux.md

 Afterwards, you can using `bluetoothctl` to connect to the controller.
 Then run `scan on` to show all Bluetooth events.
 To enable the controller's pairing mode, hold the the PlayStation logo button as well as the small button in the upper middle right region with a torch/loud sound icon next to it for five seconds.
 The light on the controller should start pulsing blue in sequences of two.
 Then look for a `new` event with the name `DualSense wireless controller` in it and copy paste the MAC address associated with it and run `connect [address]`.
 The pairing should be successful.

 To play games, it's recommended to use Steam with proton since it seamlessly maps everything for you.
 If you don't want to use Steam, there is a CLI mapper tool called `dualsensectl` which is installed via the `dualsensectl-git` package on the AUR.
-However, I have not used that tool, I only know it exists.
+However, I have not tested that tool.

 For more information, see the Arch wiki page for [Gamepads](https://wiki.archlinux.org/title/Gamepad).